latj/hub-spoke-microhack/README.md

 ````
 Now you can verify if the rule is working.
 If you test to browse to https://docs.microsoft.com from the VM *vm-mgmt-server*

-In Azure Firewall you can also configure predefined fqdn tag for function like WindowsUpdate, WindowsDianostics, Azure Abckup and more see link for [info](https://docs.microsoft.com/en-us/azure/firewall/fqdn-tags)
+In Azure Firewall you can also configure predefined fqdn tag for function like WindowsUpdate, WindowsDianostics, Azure Backup and more see link for [info](https://docs.microsoft.com/en-us/azure/firewall/fqdn-tags)

 - To be able update VMs with Security Pacthes you need to Allow them to communicate to Windows Update, run the following command.